kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

         image: nginx
 EOF
 ```

-The Statefulset is successfully created.
+The StatefulSet is successfully created.
 Great!

 ```
 statefulset.apps/good-statefulset created
 ```

-In the previous two examples, we have used `object` in CEL expressions which refers to the incoming object and `namespaceObject` which refers to the namespace that the incoming object belongs to.
+In the previous two examples, we have used `object` in CEL expressions which refers to the incoming object and `namespaceObject` which refers to the Namespace that the incoming object belongs to.

 Some other useful variables that we can use in CEL expressions are
 1. oldObject: The existing object.
 The value is null for CREATE requests.